 Mostly car camping and occasional backpacking.

 GoLite's direct to consumer business model makes this tent an excellent value.
-The Wolf Creek L2 competes most directly with the REI Half Dome 2, which is one pound heavier, more spacious, and $10 cheaper.
 For most people that car camp more than they backpack and want one tent to do both we believe that the Half Dome 2 is a better choice than the Wolf Creek.
 However, if you already have a large family style camping tent and are looking for a cheap and lightweight tent for backpacking the Wolf Creek is one of the best values we know of.
 Its largest competitor in the "primarily backpacking" category is the Tarptent Double Rainbow, which is significantly lighter, considerably stronger in high winds, slightly smaller, and about $70 more expensive.
 If you aren't as concerned with weight and don't need bomber alpine wind protection the Wolf Creek is a superb option that's very affordable for its performance.

 — Chris McNamara and Max Neale